Clients and mobile devices

 By default, Outlook access is enabled for all users.
 Administrators can disable access for specific users or groups through Windows PowerShell.
 We recommend using the latest version of Outlook—with the latest service pack installed—to access Exchange Online.

-For information about which Outlook clients are supported by Exchange 2016 and Exchange Online, see "Supported clients" in Exchange 2016 system requirements.
+For information about which Outlook clients are supported by Exchange 2016 and Exchange Online, see System Requirements for Office.

 Outlook on the web

 Outlook on the web is a web-based version of the Outlook email program that is used with Exchange Online.
-It enables users to access their email, calendar, and contacts through a web browser from wherever they connect to the Internet.
+It lets users access their email, calendar, and contacts through a web browser from wherever they connect to the internet.
 For information about supported browsers, see Supported browsers for Outlook on the web for business.